Pairing a suit with a T-shirt isn’t a look only celebrities can pull off at their movie premieres.

 If swathing yourself entirely in black feels too severe, loosen up the mood by substituting your black t-shirt with a tan or white one.

-This simple swap can soften the look and comes across as less intimidating.
+This simple swap can soften the look and come across as less intimidating.

 A black-and-white (or off-white) color scheme is one of the most classic looks you can create.
 It’s remarkably effortless yet looks super polished.